-Here is a Java implementation for the recursive Towers of Hanoi algorithm.
-Function move(start, goal) takes the top ring from Pole start and moves it to Pole goal.
-If the move function were to print the values of its parameters, then the result of calling TOH would be a list of ring-moving instructions that solves the problem.
+Here is an implementation for the recursive Towers of Hanoi algorithm.
+Function move (start, goal) takes the top ring from Pole start and moves it to Pole goal.
+If move were to print the values of its parameters, then the result of calling TOH would be a list of ring-moving instructions that solves the problem.